fizker/swift-oauth2-models/Sources/OAuth2Models/OAuth2Models.docc/HandlingRequests.md

 ### Handling a specific request

 Typically, handling an incoming request starts at an endpoint.
-For example, an app could post a ``PasswordAccessTokenRequest`` to a `/token` endpoint.
+For example, a client could post a ``PasswordAccessTokenRequest`` to a `/token` endpoint.

 To decode such a request using [Vapor](https://vapor.codes):